 In my free time, I enjoy hanging out with friends and family, going to see theater, trying new restaurants, and exploring Boston.

-Yale School of Drama - M.F.A., Dramaturgy and Dramatic Criticism
+Graduate Degree: Yale School of Drama - Master of Fine Arts, Dramaturgy and Dramatic Criticism

 College Level American History